-interns to work in the areas of membership, education, publications, and creative affairs.
+interns to work in the areas of membership, marketing, and creative affairs.
+All internships are unpaid.

 Here’s what past interns have about their intern experience at The Dramatists Guild